 If we select Change Drive we will be able to choose a different location to back up our files.
-If you have multiple external drives, or a network location that you’d rather back up to instead, you can change your back up location in this menu.
+If you have multiple external drives or a network location that you’d rather back up to instead, you can change your backup location in this menu.

 If you choose Exclude Folders you’ll be able to select certain folders that you don’t want to be backed up for some reason or another.
-This might be because you want to free up space on your external drive, otherwise I assume most users will leave this as it is.
+This might be because you want to free up space on your external drive, otherwise, I assume most users will leave this as it is.

 The final option available to us is Advanced Settings.

 Here you will be able to choose important settings like how often you want File History to back up your files.
-You can also choose the size of the offline cache (this only applies when backing up to a network location) and also the length of time you want to keep the back ups.
+You can also choose the size of the offline cache (this only applies when backing up to a network location) and also the length of time you want to keep the backups.

-You can customise these settings to your liking, but one I’d be sure to look at is how long you’d like to keep saved versions.
+You can customize these settings to your liking, but one I’d be sure to look at is how long you’d like to keep saved versions.
 Remember, File History backs up multiple copies of your files so you can actually restore your files back to a previous state in case you accidentally changed one.

 However, because you are backing up so many copies of the files, you may find that your hard drive becomes full fairly quick.
 So it’s worth setting how long you’d like to keep the copies.
 It’s up to your personal choice but I’d recommend keeping copies for a month or so.

 The Quickest and easiest way to restore files is to go into the folder where the files you wanted to get back were saved.
-In my example I went to the folder where I saved all the screenshots that I’ve used in this post.
+In my example, I went to the folder where I saved all the screenshots that I’ve used in this post.

 I’ve accidentally deleted one of the screenshots that I need (and let’s pretend I deleted it from my recycle bin).
 To get it back I simply click on the File History Icon.

 This will then bring me into the File History program where I can see the various states that File History has backed up my folder as.
-In this example you can see that File History has saved two versions of my screenshots folder.
+In this example, you can see that File History has saved two versions of my screenshots folder.

 You can view the version number as well as the date and time it was created.
 To switch between versions click on the arrows at the bottom.

-Here you can see version 1 – as you can see it doesn’t have as many screenshots in it as they had not been present in the folder at the time the back up was made.
+Here you can see version 1 – as you can see it doesn’t have as many screenshots in it as they had not been present in the folder at the time the backup was made.

-But if we go to Version 2 – we see that all my screenshots are there as well as the one I want to restore as this back up was performed more recently.
+But if we go to Version 2 – we see that all my screenshots are there as well as the one I want to restore as this backup was performed more recently.

 Now I have two options, I can either restore the individual file by selecting it and then pressing the restore icon down the bottom.
 Or I can just restore the whole folder by pressing the icon without selecting the individual file.